cobalthq/cobalt-product-public-docs/content/en/Getting started/track-credits.md

 - Current credit balance
 - Contract end date showing when your credits expire
 - History of pending and completed credit transactions
-  - You may also see your {{% ptaas-tier %}} shown as "Subscription Plan".
+  - You may also see your {{% ptaas-tier %}} shown as "Subscription Plan."

 Whenever the credit balance changes, the transaction history updates with the following details: